jgadams97/Idyll/README.md

-dyllicBASIC is a variant of BASIC that encapsulates memory management.
+IdyllicBASIC is a variant of BASIC that encapsulates memory management.I

 This means two things: 1.
 Idyllic scripts can be executed from program memory without loading them into RAM.
 2. Idyllic scripts can store its variables within external memory devices.